Last updated: August 2026

 In many cases, yes.
 Contractors with an active policy that already includes the required endorsements can often receive a same-day Certificate of Insurance.
 However, if additional endorsements, higher limits, or policy changes are needed, processing may take longer.
 Reviewing project insurance requirements before requesting the certificate helps avoid delays that could postpone jobsite access or vendor approval.

 Providing complete business information allows insurers to prepare more accurate proposals more quickly.
-Helpful information includes annual revenue, payroll, number of employees, years in business, claims history, subcontractor usage, project descriptions, current insurance declarations, and whether upcoming jobs involve Port of Brownsville work, SpaceX-adjacent construction, municipal contracts, coastal projects, or Named-Storm endorsement requirements.
+Helpful information includes annual revenue, payroll, number of employees, years in business, claims history, subcontractor usage, project descriptions, current insurance declarations, and whether upcoming jobs involve Port of Brownsville work, SpaceX-adjacent construction, municipal contracts, coastal projects, or any separate property, builder’s risk or wind coverage the contract requires alongside general liability.
 Complete submissions reduce underwriting questions and speed policy issuance.